lockss/lockss-rtd-manual/docs/troubleshooting/k3s-installer.rst

 Installing :program:`apparmor_parser`
 -------------------------------------

 K3s uses Apparmor in systems where it is enabled.
-However, some systems, especially OpenSUSE systems, have Apparmor enabled but :program:`apparmor_parser` is not installed by default.
+However, some systems, especially OpenSUSE systems (OpenSUSE Leap or OpenSUSE Tumbleweed), have Apparmor enabled but :program:`apparmor_parser` is not installed by default.
 This can cause the :ref:`Checking K3s Prerequisites` or :ref:`Installing K3s` phases of :program:`install-lockss` or the optional :ref:`Checking the K3s Configuration` phase to fail.

 To resolve this issue in OpenSUSE, run these :program:`zypper` commands as ``root`` [#fnroot]_: